Doctors Note Logo

 • Cravings for sugar or stimulants (like caffeine)

 If several of these symptoms persist for more than two weeks, it's important to rule out depression or another underlying medical issue.
-Taking a free online depression symptom checker can help you identify patterns in what you're experiencing and guide your next steps.
+Use this free AI-powered depression symptom checker to quickly assess whether your symptoms align with depression and get personalized guidance on your next steps.

 What Causes Low Dopamine in Women?